 - The additional resources available to you include weekly research seminars and public lectures where speakers and fellow students share their exciting and thought provoking research

-You will attend a research methods and theory course during your first year of study, and meet with your supervisor at least once a month throughout your degree.
+You will attend a research methods and theory course and meet with your supervisor at least once a month throughout your degree.

 Our research training will help you:

 - Evolve into a well-rounded socio-legal scholar, with the skills and experience necessary to gain employment in tertiary education, or in a national or international organisation

 - Develop an informed and wide-ranging understanding of the research process

 - Gain an understanding of relevant research methods

 - Situate socio-legal research within a theoretical framework which draws upon key philosophical approaches to the social sciences